TypeRocket/docs/v5/post-types.md

 tr_post_type('Book');
 ```

 This one line of code adds the post type to the admin, sets all the correct labels in the navigation and applicable places, and implements the required WordPress hooks.
-This would typically take many many lines of code.
+This would typically take many lines of code.

-*Note: you do not need to use any WordPress hook with TypeRocket here.*
+! **Note**: you do not need to use any WordPress hook with TypeRocket here.

 TypeRocket takes Post Types to the next level.
 Let us assign the “Book” post type to a variable to see these features.
 ```php